projg2/nattka/doc/quickstart.rst

 ``--cache-file`` is used to store previous check results.
 When it is used, the checks are rerun every 12 hours rather than on every run.

-Finally, ``--time-limit`` indicates that NATTkA should terminate after 10 minutes.
+``--time-limit`` indicates that NATTkA should terminate after 10 minutes.
 This ensures that NATTkA does not spend too much time rechecking old bugs.
 With cronjob set e.g. to 15 minutes, it ensures that new bugs are processed timely.

-Additionally, ``--no-update`` option can be used to test NATTkA without updating bugs.
+Finally, ``--update-bugs`` enables writing to Bugzilla.
+You can omit it to test NATTkA in pretend mode.